nodejs/docs/GOVERNANCE.md

-### Evangelism Working Group
+### Documentation Working Group

-The Ndde.js Documentation group is jointly governed by a Working Group (WG) which is responsible for high-level guidance of the project.
+The Node.js Documentation group is jointly governed by a Working Group (WG) which is responsible for high-level guidance of the project.

 The WG has final authority over this project including: